brianlmoon/component/README.md

     }

     // An inline style or a link tag to a css file can be used here.
-    // Either way, it will only be included once in the output. public static function css() {
+    // Either way, it will only be included once in the output.
+There
+    // is also a similar function named "script" for loading script tags. public static function css() {
         ?>
         <style>